RomanLut/hx-esp32-cam-fpv/README.md

 Additionally, frame size is limited to safe 40Kb ( 40kb*30 FPS = 1.2Mb/sec).

 Additionally, frame size is decreased if Wifi output queue grows (Wifi channel is shared between clients; practical bandwidth can be much lower then expected).

+Additionally, compression level is limited when air unit DVR is enabled; it is 0.8MB/sec frame data for **ESP32** and 1.1MB/sec for **esp32s3sense**.
+Theoretically, compressino level can be better on 36Mbps wifi rate if DVR is stopped.

 # FEC